randomuserid/Adama/README.md

 ###Contents

-Auth - searches for authentication data sets hunting for brute force, credential compromise, credentialed persistence and session fixation / hijacking
+Authentication - searches for authentication data sets hunting for brute force, credential compromise, credentialed persistence and session fixation / hijacking

 Cloud - searches for cloud and virtualization specific threats using API and cloud centric data

+Cross-platform - general purpose searches for threat hunting on hosts.
+These behavioral detection techniques are relevant to Linux, MacOS and Windows hosts

-Data Layer - searches for database monitoring and compromise
+Database - searches for database monitoring and compromise

-Exfil - a list of known data exfiltration techniques and related searches
+Exfiltration - a list of known data exfiltration techniques and related searches

 Linux - searches for threat hunting on Linux hosts

-MacOS -  searches for threat hunting on Linux hosts
+Mac -  searches for threat hunting on Linux hosts

 Network - searches for threat hunting using network data like IDS, proxy and flow events

-Webapp  - searches for detecting attacks on web servicers using web server logs
+Web  - searches for detecting attacks on web servicers using web server logs

 Windows -  searches for threat hunting on Windows hosts

-Xplatform - general purpose searches for threat hunting on hosts.
-These behavioral detection techniques are relevant to Linux, MacOS and Windows hosts